Chia seed: Preliminary health research

 Preliminary research remains sparse and inconclusive.
 In a 2015 systematic review, most of the studies did not show an effect of chia seed consumption on cardiovascular risk factors in humans.

 Drug interactions

 No evidence to date indicates consuming chia seeds has adverse effects on, or interacts with, prescription drugs.

+In popular culture

 Chia pet

 Joe Pedott created a set of terracotta figurines called Chia Pet used to sprout chia.
 The first figurines were made in 1977, and they were marketed widely after 1982.
 During the 1980s in the United States, the first substantial wave of chia seed sales was tied to chia pets, clay figures that serve as the base for a sticky paste of chia seeds.
 After the figures are watered, the seeds sprout into a form suggesting a fur covering.

-About 500,000 chia pets were sold in the U.S. in 2007 as novelties or house plants, to a total of 15 million as of 2019, with most sales occurring during the holiday season.
+About 500,000 Chia Pets were sold in the U.S. in 2007 as novelties or house plants, to a total of 15 million as of 2019, with most sales occurring during the holiday season.